NadiaKra/workation-in-the-alps/README.md

 ![Responsive Design](./assets/images/screenshot-responsive-design.png)

+## User Stories

+### First Time Visitor Goals
+- As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the company and offered packages.
+- As a First Time Visitor, I want to have easy access to the content and through a well-structured site.
+- As a First Time Visitor, I want to see images of the location to have a visual overview about the place.

+### Returning Visitor Goals
+- As a Returning Visitor, I want to see information about workshops and coworking packages offered.
+- As a Returning Visitor, I want to get more details about the single products.
+- As a Returnig Visitor, I want to have a possibility to get in contact with the company to send a request for a coworking place or workshop.

+### Frequent Visitor Goals
+- As a Frequent Visitor, I want to have the possibility to ask particular questions regarding coworking and workshops.
+- As a Frequent Visitor, I want to see if there are changes in the offered packages.

 ## Features

 The website "Workaktion in the Alps" has multiple features, in this section I provide an overview about each feature and its fuctionality.
 The two features "Navigation Bar" and "Footer" look the same way on all the pages.
 The site has 4 main pages: Home page, Coworking page, Workshops page and the Booking page.
 With this 4 pages structure the user has the possibility to gain directly from the first landing paage all the information about what kind of information and action possibilities the website is providing.